 sudo -i mysql

-To open a MySQL shell while SSH'd in as serverpilot or any other system user, run the command:
+To open a MySQL shell while SSH'd in as your app's system user, run the command:

 mysql --user DATABASE_USERNAME --password